Visiting Plečnik’s house in Ljubljana

-The great Slovenian architect Jože Plečnik (1872-1957) was a visionary and a reformer.
+The great Slovene architect Jože Plečnik (1872-1957) was a visionary and a reformer.
 He was a pioneer in urban planning.
 His legacy belongs to Ljubljana, Vienna and Prague.
-From early on, his works were marked with elements of Secession although they were designed in a modern style.
+His works were marked with elements of Secession although they were designed in a modern style.

-With modesty, quietly and in a reticent manner we entered the home of the great Slovenian and European architect in Trnovo in Ljubljana (V Plečnikovi hiši).
-And we indulge ourselves into the beauty and richness of his works, still very much present, even if the artist is no longer among us …
+With modesty, quietly and in a reticent manner we entered the home of the great Slovene and European architect in Trnovo in Ljubljana.
+And we indulged ourselves into the beauty and richness of his works, still very much present, even though the artist is no longer among us .

 Master Plečnik returns from Prague